stashed/docs/docs/addons/mongodb/sharding/index.md

 mongodb.kubedb.com/sample-mgo-sh created
 ```

+MongoDB [recommends](https://www.mongodb.com/docs/manual/core/replica-set-members/#replica-set-members) that there should be at least 3 replicas for a replicaSet configuration.
+For a sharded MongoDB setup, a secondary configserver is locked while running `mongodump` utility for backup.
+This can result in various issues like sharding commands get stucked, primary-secondary syncing issue etc. So, ensure at least 3 configServer replicas by specifying >= 3 replicas in `.spec.shardTopology.configServer.replicas` field.

 KubeDB will deploy a MongoDB database according to the above specification.
 It will also create the necessary secrets and services to access the database.

 Let's check if the database is ready to use,